-Three brothers in Limpopo, South Africa were arrested for raping a crocodile.
+Brothers in Limpopo, South Africa, were arrested for raping a crocodile.

-In December 2016, a story that three brothers in Limpopo, South Africa were arrested for raping a crocodile was widely spread on social media:
+In December 2016, a story that three brothers in Limpopo, South Africa, were arrested for raping a crocodile that was attacking their livestock was widely spread on social media:

 Reports are that the farmers(names withheld pending full investigations) who were gatvol with the crocodile which was eating their goats on a daily basis, set a trap and captured the reptile alive.